 Despite being surrounded by information and communications technology, many of us are still regularly printing documents, using paper diaries and corresponding by mail.

-Our paper-pushing may be a case of ‘old habits die hard’ but perhaps it is also because we need to be clearer about advantages and challenges of banishing paper in favour of digital technology.
+Paper-pushing may be a case of ‘old habits die hard’ but perhaps it is also because we need to be clearer about the advantages and challenges of banishing paper in favour of digital technology.

 At the same time, automating routine processes and activities typically improves efficiency and productivity.
 Investing in practice management technology puts you in control of essential tasks, from organising appointments to managing payments.
 There is no need to waste time rifling through documents and spreadsheets when the answer is at your fingertips.
 And that leaves you with more time and energy to devote to patients and your practice.

 The point is that it is relatively straightforward to implement systems and procedures to protect digital files, from anti-virus software and firewalls to individual passwords and device encryption.
-But if a letter or fax goes astray there is nothing to prevent others reading the contents.
+But if a letter, fax or email goes astray there is nothing to prevent others reading the contents.

 Perhaps a bigger obstacle to going paperless is that you need to respect the wishes of patients who prefer to receive information in writing.
 The GMC says that doctors “must give patients the information they want or need to know in a way they can understand.
 You should make sure that arrangements are made, wherever possible, to meet patients’ language and communication needs.”2

-However, we are approaching a time when more people will expect to interact with healthcare services through their computer or mobile device.
+However, we are in an era when more people will expect to interact with healthcare services through their computer or mobile device.
 All healthcare providers will need to adapt to meet the needs of this patient population by digitising information and enabling them to contact you in the way that is most convenient to them.